beyzayildizli/PacmanGame_AI_Pathfinding/README.md

 The Pacman AI Pathfinding project is designed to use Artificial Intelligence (AI) to find the shortest path in a 2D Pacman game, evaluate user performance, and manage various game mechanics.
 The project includes features like multiple levels, score tracking, and sound management.

+> The game offers a unique twist on the classic Pacman game.
+Instead of controlling Pacman, players take on the role of a ghost, aiming to eat all Pacmen on the map.
+The goal is to find and follow the shortest path to capture all Pacmen, providing a fresh and challenging gameplay experience.
+The shorter the path you find, the higher your score.

 ## Features